Txchrixo/GeoBrandTopList/README.md

 1. From the project root, run: docker compose up -d

-2. Open your browser and go to: http://localhost:5500/
+2. Open your browser and go to (But Backend needed): http://localhost:5500/

+3. Login credentials if needed:
+   Email: `admin@admin.com`
+   Password: `admin`

 ## Running the Laravel Backend (manually)